sburns/advanced-redcap-interfaces/slides.md

 -   Branching Logic (If any)
 -   And others

+Response is equivalent to downloading the data dictionary through the web application.

 ## Presenter Notes

 A table about your table.
-Useful to determine before imports whether fields exist/etc.
+Useful to determine whether fields exist before imports/etc.

 ---

-# API: Exporting Data
+# API: Exporting Records

-## Download the entire thing
+Download the entire thing

+    !bash
     $ curl -X POST https://redcap.vanderbilt.edu/api/ \
         -d token=XXX \
         -d content=record \